Electrostatics/electrostatics.github.io/docs/apbs-tabi.md

 <div id="treecode-keywords-tree_n0" style="display:none;">

-<p>Specify the maximum number of particles in a leaf.
-This controls leaf size in the processing of building tree structure. </p>
+<p>Specify the maximum number of particles in a treecode leaf.
+This controls leaf size in the process of building the tree structure. </p>

 The syntax is:
 {% highlight bash %}